RavoPL/arcade-terminal/README.md

 ## Features

-This application consists of X features
+This application consists of 11 features

 ### Main Menu
 * Activated on application start